pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 A validator can participate in the consensus process.
 However, the validator can acquire the voting power only when they stake, i.e., place their utility coin into escrow.
 To encourage validators to participate in the consensus process, each validator's vote weight is made proportionate to the amount of validator's stake.
 In exchange, the validator is rewarded in proportion to the amount of validator's stake.
 Hence, the performance of the network, i.e., consensus, is aligned with the validator's interest, i.e., rewards.

 However, when a validator stakes a very large amount of the utility coin into escrow, it gives the validator a vote weight large enough to control the consensus outcome.
 This gives the validator the power to threaten the security of the blockchain network, for example, by approving a fraudulent transaction.
-In the Aptos blockchain, there is a limit to the amount any validator can stake, to prevent any single validator from turning rogue.
+In the Pont blockchain, there is a limit to the amount any validator can stake, to prevent any single validator from turning rogue.
 Furthermore, staking mitigates such security attacks because fraudulent validators would have to be willing to forego rewards and even the valuation of their assets in order to attack the network.

-In this way, staking in the Aptos blockchain drives the consensus while securing the blockchain network.
+In this way, staking in the Pont blockchain drives the consensus while securing the blockchain network.

-The rest of this document presents how staking works on the Aptos blockchain.
+The rest of this document presents how staking works on the Pont blockchain.

-## Staking on the Aptos blockchain
+## Staking on the Pont blockchain

 <!---
-Below is a summary flow diagram of how staking on the Aptos blockchain works.
+Below is a summary flow diagram of how staking on the Pont blockchain works.
 The sections following the summary describe it in detail.

 <ThemedImage
   alt="Staking Flow"